tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

 - Improved Preformance and ***Power Management***
 - Fixed Bluetooth failing to **inject/delaying** boot
 - Fixed Speakers requiring **multiple device** outputs
-- - [ ] DISABLE OTHER WAKE UP SOURCES --- THIS WILL FIX ALL SLEEP ISSUES such as bluetooth not working after sleep, fans spinning during sleep. **THIS IS IN THE BIOS**
+- - [ ] DISABLE OTHER WAKE UP SOURCES IN BIOS --- THIS WILL FIX ALL SLEEP ISSUES such as bluetooth not working after sleep, fans spinning during sleep. **THIS IS
-- Please read the issues tab to fix apple music
-# Description
-- This esentially an ***ultra-simplistic*** version that is stable without the use of a deploy or complicated file installations and copies.
-- You can easily view all the **SSDT patches along with configuration files*** for the bootloader as they are all ***documented clearly*** in the files.

 # MLB and ROM / Serials
 - ***Please generate your own independent serial, MLB, ROM, and Board-ID.***